hydrodynamicstability/statquotes/README.md

   - Model selection and efficiency---is 'which model...?' the right question?  *Journal of the Royal Statistical Society A*, 168:  469-472.

+- "Applied statistics may be closer to epistemology than mathematics.
+You have to question what you know, why you think you know it, and how confident you are (or should be) in that knowledge.
+You must make simplifying assumptions and determine whether they are justified.
+Statistical modeling is hard to do *well*.
+It's easy to write down a model if you're not overly concerned with the accuracy of your results.
+As the old saying goes, fools rush in where angels fear to tread."

+  - John D. Cook (2022)

+  - Quoted in K. Josic, A conversation with mathematical consultant John D. Cook.  *SIAM News*, 55 (5):  7-8 (June 2022).

 ## Categorical data

 - "Cross-tabulation before regression."